 The work challenge is verified within secure hardware to protect against brute-force attacks.
 The passcode, mixed in with a secret from the secure hardware, is used to derive the disk encryption key for the work profile to ensure an attacker cannot derive the encryption key without either knowing the passcode or breaking the secure hardware.

-The use of separate work challenge is not required by the STIG.
+The STIG does not require the use of separate work challenge.